VibeHarboe/Joining-Data-in-SQL/docs/business-value-of-joins.md

 * One JOIN can replace hours of manual VLOOKUPs
 * It scales from 100 to 10 million records
 * And it connects your team’s questions to the truth hidden in your tables

+---

+## 🏆 Summary

+JOINs are not just for combining rows.
+They:

+* Connect metrics to context
+* Support cross-functional alignment
+* Power everything from dashboards to ML features

+Mastering JOINs means mastering how data becomes value.